TresAmigosSD/SMV/docs/design/SmvDQM/SmvDQM.md

 Each `DQMTask` associates with a `DQMTaskPolicy`.

-A `DQMTaskPolicy` is a `DQMPolicy` which only depends on the specific Task's result.
-It has 4 case class/objects:
+A `DQMTaskPolicy` can be mapped to a `DQMPolicy` which only depends on the specific Task's result.
+`DQMTaskPolicy` has 4 case class/objects:
-* `FailNone` - policy check never fails even if some records are rejected
+* `FailNone` - policy check never fails even if some records are rejected.
+Map to an empty policy
-* `FailAny` - policy check fails if any record get rejected by the CheckRule (same as FailCount(1))
+* `FailAny` - policy check fails if any record get rejected by the CheckRule (same as FailCount(1)), map to `ImplementFailCountPolicy`
-* `FailCount(n)` - policy check fails if more than or equal n records get rejected by the CheckRule
+* `FailCount(n)` - policy check fails if more than or equal n records get rejected by the CheckRule, map to `ImplementFailCountPolicy`
 * `FailPercent(r)` - policy check fails is more than or equal r percent records get rejected by the CheckRule.
-The percentage `r` is a float between 0 and 1.
+The percentage `r` is a float between 0 and 1, map to `ImplementFailPercentPolicy`

 There are 4 public case class extends `DQMPolicy`:
 * `FailTotalRuleCountPolicy(n)`